kristengallagher/Commercial-Real-Estate-Conversion-DCF-Model/README.md

-# Commercial Real Estate DCF Model
+# Commercial Real Estate Levered DCF Model
 ## Residential-to-Commercial Conversion

 Six-year pro forma leveraged DCF model underwriting the acquisition and repositioning of a residentially-zoned property as a commercial property (retail store).
 Built as part of a university real estate finance course at the Darla Moore School of Business.

----

 ## Property Overview